Sep 18, 2017

 Many manufacturers permanently lubricate and seal their motors, requiring no further maintenance.
 If your furnace’s motor has oil ports, however, a technician should lubricate it annually in order for it to work at its peak performance.

 If your drains are clogged, your furnace’s humidity level will increase.
-To avoid the extensive water damage this can cause (and the accompanying unwanted furnace repair calls), we recommend regular inspection.
+To avoid the extensive water damage this can cause (and the accompanying unwanted furnace repair calls), we recommend a regular inspection.

 It’s important to tighten all electrical connections and measure your motor’s voltage and current.
 Without this check, faulty electrical connections can cause your operation to run unsafely and damage other components.